Dr Emma Cotterill

 To let you know a bit about me, I’m Emma, and I am a Principal Clinical Psychologist, Chartered with the British Psychological Society and registered with the HCPC.
-And I am I writer, I have just published my first book, How to Support Someone with Depression.
-I’m also a parent, a friend, daughter, sibling, aunty, partner, and colleague.
+And I am I writer.
+In 2021 my first book was published by Welbeck Publishing: How to Support Someone with Depression.
+I have since written Surviving Solo Motherhood, and am working on further writing projects today, As well as a psychologist, I’m also a parent, a friend, daughter, sibling, aunty, partner, and colleague.
 I love fitness, paddle boarding, reading, listening to music and I love a musical.

 I am very mindful that we are all unique and individual and so I offer different choices of therapy and different therapy locations for you.
 I have a lovely quiet therapy room in Esher, where I offer sessions.
 I also can meet you outside, for a walking therapy session.
-Or we can speak via an online session, where you can grab a cup of tea and we can talk from the comfort of your home.
+Or we can speak via an online session, where you can grab a cup of tea and we can talk from the comfort of your home or work if this suits you best.
 I have gained experience and training in a range of different therapy approaches and I hope to draw on these as needed to support you the best.

 When you come to a therapy session, my hope is that you feel welcome, and at ease to share your story.
 I hope to provide a space where we can talk and I can listen.
 You will have the space to help me understand what you have been through, and to express all the thoughts and emotions that this brings.
 I hope to help by working together to create a shared understanding of your experience, drawing on my clinical experience and knowledge, and your knowledge of you, and your world.
 We can then begin to think about the psychological and practical tools and strategies that can help you, drawing on the therapy approaches that I use, finding the best approaches to suit you.
 I hope to work flexibly, creatively, empoweringly to help us find a way through the difficulties together.